INSIDE TENNIS: Tennis is so revealing of c

 IT: Roger seems like a flowing stream.
 Rafa’s almost animalistic.
 He’s got touch, but he’s an explosion.
 You and John McEnroe go way back.
 You sat on his bed listening to tales, played doubles…

 MC: The thing about John is that he’s really attached to his old friends, his past.
-He remembers a linesman who opposed him 25 years ago.
+He remembers a linesman who opposed him 25 years ago browse around this website.
 He’s sentimental in a funny way.

 IT: The old days — Billy Maze, Peter Rennert, Vitas?